akalyan/fuse-orientation/README.md

 ## Installation

 1. Clone this repo
-2. Add a reference to the `fuse-orientation.unoproj` in your project's .unoproj file, e.g.
+2. Add a reference to the local `fuse-orientation.unoproj` in your project's .unoproj file, e.g.

 ```
 "Projects": [